HotDB-Community/hotdb-documents/docs/en/latest/install-and-deploy.md

 Cluster load-balancing deployment architecture diagram

+> NOTE
-**Note:** Please refer to "Figure 1-1 Cluster HA (master/standby) deployment architecture diagram" for cluster single-node deployment architecture diagram, in addition to that there are no "HotDB Server (standby), VIP" in single node, and the rest is consistent with that of HA diagram.
+> Please refer to "Figure 1-1 Cluster HA (master/standby) deployment architecture diagram" for cluster single-node deployment architecture diagram, in addition to that there are no "HotDB Server (standby), VIP" in single node, and the rest is consistent with that of HA diagram.

 ### Environment description